 Gazing down the two-lane blacktop road to the left, it occurred to him God might have been presenting an opportunity.
-Most of his messages were more direct, a voice on the wind, a very obvious symbols in the world around him, and of course there were his notebooks.
-“This could an opportunity to seek a message,” he whispered to himself.
+Most of his messages were more direct: a voice on the wind, a very obvious symbol in the world around him, and there were his notebooks.
+“This could be an opportunity to seek a message,” he whispered to himself.
 “He that trusteth in his own heart is a fool: but

 whoso walketh wisely, he shall be delivered,” he said with out loud.
 He needed to get home.